500 pounds of marijuana spilled onto Missouri highway on 4/20 - NewsBreak

 500 pounds of marijuana spilled onto Missouri highway on 4/20

-CALLAWAY COUNTY, Mo. ( KTVI ) — A crash on a Missouri interstate led to a pot bust after a vehicle spilled 500 pounds of marijuana Wednesday afternoon, which was coincidentally 4/20.Jimmy John’s is offering ‘high’ customers a bigger discount on 4/20
+CALLAWAY COUNTY, Mo. ( KTVI ) — A crash on a Missouri interstate led to a pot bust after a vehicle spilled 500 pounds of marijuana Wednesday afternoon, which was coincidentally 4/20.Video shows ‘hero’ semi driver, unable to brake, narrowly avoid Ohio school bus

 The Missouri State Highway Patrol shared a photo of the packaged marijuana scattered across Interstate 70 in Callaway County, about 100 miles west of St. Louis.